Retractors in local positive logic: Preliminaries in local positive logic

-\begin{defi} A \emph{local (first{\hyp}order) language} is a first{\hyp}order language $\lang$ with the following additional data: \begin{enumerate}[label={\rm{(\roman*)}}, wide] \item It is a relational language with constants, i.e. it has no function symbols except for constant symbols. \item It has a distinguished partial ordered monoid $\Dtt^s\coloneqq (\Dtt^s,\dd^0,\ast_{s},\prec_s)$ of binary relation symbols for each single sort $s$.
+A \emph{local (first{\hyp}order) language} $\lang$ is a first{\hyp}order language\footnote{As it is common practice in positive logic, we consider that every first{\hyp}order language contains a binary relation of equality $=$ for each sort and two $0${\hyp}ary relations $\bot$ and $\top$, where $\top$ is always true and $\bot$ is always false.} with the following additional data: \begin{enumerate}[label={\rm{(\roman*)}}, wide] \item It is a relational language with constants, i.e. it has no function symbols except for constant symbols. \item It has a distinguished partial ordered commutative monoid $\Dtt^s{\coloneqq} (\Dtt^s,\dd^0,\ast_{s},\prec_s)$ of binary relation symbols for each single sort $s$.
 The binary relation symbols in $\Dtt^s$ are the \emph{locality relation symbols} on the sort $s$.
 The identity $\dd^0$ of $\Dtt^s$ is the equality symbol on sort $s$ and it is also the least element for $\prec_s$. \item There is a function $\BoundConst$ assigning to any pair $c_1\, c_2$ of constant symbols of the same sort a locality relation symbol $\BoundConst_{c_1,c_2}$ on that sort.
-We call $\BoundConst$ the \emph{bound function} and $\BoundConst_{c_1,c_2}$ the \emph{bound} for $c_1$ and $c_2$. \end{enumerate} \end{defi} We call $(\Dtt,\BoundConst)$ the \emph{local signature} of $\lang$.
+We call $\BoundConst$ the \emph{bound function} and $\BoundConst_{c_1,c_2}$ the \emph{bound} for $c_1$ and $c_2$. \end{enumerate}

+We call $(\Dtt,\BoundConst)$ the \emph{local signature} of $\lang$.
 A \emph{sort} is a tuple of single sorts; its \emph{arity} is its length.
 We write $\Sorts$ for the set of single sorts.
 A \emph{variable} $x$ is a set of single variables; its \emph{arity} is its size.
 The \emph{sort} of a variable $x$ is the sort $s=(s_{x_i})_{x_i\in x}$ where $s_{x_i}$ is the sort of $x_i$.

 We say that a local language $\lang$ is \emph{pointed} if it has at least one constant symbol for every sort.
 We say that a set of parameters (new constants) $A$ is \emph{pointed} for $\lang$ if the expansion $\lang(A)$ is pointed.
 We say that a variable $x$ of sort $s$ is \emph{pointed} in $\lang$ if there is at least one constant symbol for every sort that does not appear in $s$.
 We say that a sort $s$ is \emph{pointed} if there is at least one constant symbol for every sort that does not appear in $s$.